crispinprojects/talkcalendar/README.md

 ## Autostart Talk Calendar

 Copy the "org.gtk.talkcalendar.desktop" file to ***~/.config/autostart*** to start Talk Calendar when the computer is switched on.
 Talk Calendar can then read out the current date and day events and any future upcoming events (see preferences settings) when the computer is switched on.

-## Talk Calendar (Diphone Version)

-A diphone version of Talk Calendar for Debian x86 distributions can be downloaded from the binary folder.
-This uses a built-in diphone speech synthesizer and is experimental.

 ## Calendar Usage